davilayang/tooling-spark/image_venv/README.md

 ## Notes

-When using `venv` from Python, the created virutal environment is using symbolic link to point to Python interpreter of local system by default.
+When using `venv` from Python, the created virtual environment is using symbolic link to point to Python interpreter of local system by default.
 However, the path to Python on host machine (i.e. local system) is different than that of Spark nodes.
 On the Spark nodes of this repository, Python is at `/usr/local/bin/Python`.

 So simply building the archived dependencies from host machine dose not work.
-Because when Spark extracts the archvie and tries to run its Python, it cannot find the correct Python on the workers.
+Because when Spark extracts the archive and tries to run its Python, it cannot find the correct Python on the workers.

 For Python archived dependencies to work with this multi-node cluster (including Spark and Jupyter Server):